Polls reveal citizen support for climate action and energy transition

 2. Europeans increasingly consider climate change the single most serious problem facing the world

-Twice a year, the European Union surveys thousands of people across the member states for its Standard Eurobarometer.
-The 97rd edition in summer 2022 was carried out among residents from the 27 member states and several other countries and territories.
+Twice a year, the European Union surveys thousands of people across its member states for its Standard Eurobarometer.
+The 103th edition was carried out in spring 2025 among residents of the 27 member states.
 Included in the standard set of questions is “What do you think are the two most important issues facing the EU at the moment?”
+The environment and risks related to climate change continues to lose attention and is now in ninth place with 10 percent mentioning it (-5 pp since autumn 2024 and -16 since Winter 2021-2022).

 European Investment Bank’s (EIB) climate survey

-In addition to the Eurobarometer, the European Investment Bank (EIB) – which calls itself the world’s biggest multilateral financial institution and one of the largest providers of climate finance – has annually commissioned its EIB climate survey since 2018.
-The 2022/2023 edition, which was released in two parts, was conducted in partnership with French polling company BVA.
-Approximately 26,000 respondents aged 15 and older in 30 countries were surveyed in the EU countries and also in the UK, China and the U.S., in addition to another 6,000 people in ten African countries, all in August 2022.
+In addition to the Eurobarometer, the European Investment Bank (EIB) – which refers to itself as the world’s biggest multilateral financial institution and one of the largest providers of climate finance – has annually commissioned its EIB climate survey since 2018.
+The 2024/2025 edition, was conducted in partnership with French polling company BVA.
+About 24,000 respondents aged 15 and older in 28 countries were surveyed in the EU countries and also in the US from 6 to 23 August 2024.

-3. Climate tops German voters’ list of concerns
+3. Climate still a priority, but no longer tops German voters’ list of concerns

 Politbarometer (Forschungsgruppe Wahlen)